PedroLuisBernardos/Tearlaments-Guide/reddit.md

 ## Which girl to send?

-First, you never want to send Sheiren because you want to activate her effect by using Redoer.
+First, you never want to send Scheiren because you want to activate her effect by using Redoer.
 Then, if you are asking yourself who to send with Reino, the answer is quite simple in general: send Merrli if you don't play or don't think you'll need to make Sprind during that turn.
 If you want to make it, send Havnis.

 ## TKash